Community & Education > Lustgarten Foundation

 Cablevision's fight to defeat pancreatic cancer began in 1998.
 At that time, Marc Lustgarten, the former vice chairman of Cablevision and chairman of The Madison Square Garden Company, together with Cablevision Chairman Charles Dolan and Chief Executive James Dolan, established The Lustgarten Foundation.
 Mr. Lustgarten died from pancreatic cancer in 1999.

 Today, The Lustgarten Foundation is the nation's largest private foundation dedicated to funding pancreatic cancer research aimed at detecting the disease earlier, developing better treatments, and ultimately, finding a cure.
-Cablevision and The Lustgarten Foundation are also partners in curePC, a public service campaign that uses Cablevision's media and entertainment properties to raise awareness of pancreatic cancer and of the Foundation's efforts in the battle against this deadly disease.
+Cablevision and The Lustgarten Foundation are also partners in curePC, an award-winning public service campaign that uses Cablevision's media and entertainment properties to raise awareness of pancreatic cancer and of the Foundation's efforts in the battle against this deadly disease.